Beta-Hu/Hoopnix/README.md

 I'm a student of School of Computer Science and Technology, CQUPT.
 I'm now getting my Master Degree.
-My interesting region is Image Fusion.
 PyTorch is the best architecture.